An artificial neural network approach to finding the key length of the Vigen\`{e}re cipher

 A Feedforward Neural Network is a machine learning framework inspired by biological neural networks existing in animal brains.
 They are both the simplest structure and basis of many machine learning architectures in the class of ``deep learning" algorithms.

 A FFNN is often viewed as a directed, acyclic graph with a number of \textit{layers}.
-Each vertex of the graph is called a \textit{neuron} and is edge-connected to each neuron in the previous and subsequent layer.
+Each vertex of the graph is called a \textit{neuron} and is edge-connected to each neuron in the previous and subsequent layer (other than neurons in the input layer).
+Figure \ref{fig:FFNN} illustrates a FFNN with input layer consisting of four neurons (this is the left most layer), two hidden layers each with five neurons and an output layer consisting of three neurons.

 To each neuron $n$ we associate two numbers: $a_n$, the \textit{activation} of neuron $n$ and a number $b_n$ called a \textit{bias}.
 To each edge we associate a number called a \textit{weight}, which represents the strength of the connection from one neuron to another.
 The activation of a neuron $n$, $a_n$ is a function of the activations $a_i$ associated to the neurons in the previous layer connected to neuron $n$, the weights $w_i$ associated to those connections and the bias $b_n$:

-where $h$ is called an \textit{activation function} and usually has range $[0,1]$.
+where $g$ is called an \textit{activation function} and usually has range $[0,1]$.
 A number of activation functions are used in practice and we refer the reader to \cite[Chapter 6]{Goodfellow-et-al-2016} for further details about these functions.
-Figure \ref{fig:FFNN} illustrates a FFNN with input layer consisting of four neurons (this is the left most layer), two hidden layers each with five neurons and an output layer consisting of three neurons.